holandajunior/workaday/README.md

 ### Query-side
 This module is to provide only read-only endpoints.
-Here, Since tha main goal is to be scalable and high perfomance, it was used a NoSQL database, since data normalization is not a requirement here,  NoSQL database will be served as data cache providing high throughput
+Here, Since tha main goal is to be scalable and high perfomance, it was used a NoSQL database, since data normalization is not a requirement here,  NoSQL database will be served as data cache providing high throughput.

+*With MongoDB server running in your machine (using container with Docker or not), do not forget about setting its uri in 'src/main/resources/application.properties' properly.

 #### Endpoints